cmorris2/TicTacToeGUI/README.md

 it is a tie game.

 *****************IMPLEMENTATION*****************
+Included in this repository is source code for the program and test files for testing the program for usability.
+To view the source code, click on the "src" folder and then the "main/java/edu/jsu/mcis" folder.
 In order to execute the program from the command line, simply navigate to the directory in which the project is located.
 Once you are there you must first compile the project.
 This can be achived by using the javac command.
 Next, the program can be executed by using the "java" command followed by the name of the main class TicTacToe.java.
 You may have to also include the classpath.

 *******************LIBRARIES********************
 This program consists of four different classes.
 The main class is